OpcodePete/i3/README.md

 <br />

 ## Applications
-The main applications I use.
-More applications are listed in the intallation guide.
+The main applications I regularly use.

 | Program | Name |
 | ------- | ---- |